nanotools/awesome-nano/README.md

 <p align="center">
   <img src="https://i.imgur.com/CMUz7Ni.png"><b />
-  <h2 align="center">A curated list of awesome RaiBlocks projects and resources.</h2>
+  <h2 align="center">A curated list of awesome Nano projects and resources.</h2>
-  <p> Note: With the recent spike in RaiBlocks popularity, there have been a lot of projects popping up.
+  <p> Note: With the recent spike in Nano popularity, there have been a lot of projects popping up.
 Most of these projects are still early in development. <b>Please do your own due diligence when getting involved.</b></p>
 </p>

 * [SDKs](#SDKs)